-His son, Prof. Mohamed Hamed also a Cairene born in 1928, is Emeritus Prof of Paediatrics and Consultant Paediatrics Cardiologist, Medical Military Academy where he presided during 1984-1986.
-He is founding President, Egyptian Society of Paediatric Cardiologists 1995-98 and has been as a result of his work on this translation, nominated in 2002, to become a Scholarly Consultant to the distinguished Arabic Language Academy in Cairo, a position he occupies until today.
+His son, The late Prof. Mohamed Hamed (1928 - 2022) also a Cairene was Emeritus Prof of Paediatrics and Consultant Paediatrics Cardiologist, Medical Military Academy where he presided during 1984-1986.
+He was founding President, Egyptian Society of Paediatric Cardiologists 1995-98 and was as a result of his work on this translation, nominated in 2002, to become a Scholarly Consultant to the distinguished Arabic Language Academy in Cairo, a position he occupies until he passed away in 2022.
 Prof Hamed's medical career was punctuated by 110 research publications, supervision of numerous MSc and MD theses at different Universities.
-He was Editor of several Journals (African Journal of Cardiology 1985-88, Egyptian Heart Journal 1987-97, Egyptian Hypertension Society Newsletter 1994-97) among others.
+He was Editor of several Journals (African Journal of Cardiology 1985-88, Egyptian Heart Journal 1987-97, Egyptian Hypertension Society Newsletter 1994-97) among many others.

 From 1996 – 2004, he resumed his father’s unfinished work on this translation, where he was faced with the daunting task of completing the remaining four-fifths of the Holy Qur'an.
 His studies of the Old and New Testament throughout the nine years of his scholastic career, at the English Mission College in Cairo and being examined regularly in the Scriptures as a compulsory subject, gave him a golden chance for comparative theology-an opportunity he well utilized in the completion of this work.
 Prof. Hamed's passion for the English language, its literature and poetry have also been most contributory.
 Prof. Hamed received numerous National and International Awards of Excellence and Distinction for his lifetime work and distinguished contributions.
 He was featured in numerous radio and T.V interviews as well as being featured in several journals and magazines nationally and internationally.